 Mayor visits Angela and Colin West on their Golden

-On the 7th October Angela & Colin West of Rushden, celebrated their Golden Wedding Anniversary.
+On Wednesday 7th October Angela & Colin West of Rushden, celebrated their Golden Wedding Anniversary.
 On behalf of Rushden Town Council the Town Mayor, Cllr Mrs Melanie Coleman, and the Mayor's Consort, Cllr David Coleman, gave the couple a socially distanced visit in their beautiful garden, to congratulate them on a fantastic fifty year milestone and to discover a bit more about the couple's story...

 Angela and Colin told the Mayor how they met at a school in Nottingham and grew up in the same town.
 On Angela's' 14th Birthday, Colin took Angela on a date to the cinema to watch 'From Russia with Love', and this is where their beautiful, strong and long lasting relationship began.
 The couple married in in Nottinghamshire, but Colin's career as an Engineer and Draftsman (working for the likes of Rolls Royce, Crossland Fitters and Lotus Cars) saw the couple relocate to Norfolk, where they brought up their 2 children, Alan and Alison and resided there for almost 40 years.

 Very sadly in 2005, the couple suffered the loss of their son due to an ongoing health condition.
 Angela described to the Mayor of how their family really struggled through this devastating time, but how they really stuck together and battled though as a strong family.
 As they told the Mayor endearing stories about their son, it was lovely to see that Alan lives on in their memories and clearly still brings them joy.
 Like the words inscribed on a little memorial plaque that pops out of one of their garden flower beds says, "Forever in our memories, forever in our hearts."